tilek/about-me/my_areas_for_development.md

 Individual:
-- Memory: losing and forgetting some small verbal promises [trying to address it by writing down promises, checking calendar for meeting agreements in advance]
+- Memory: losing and forgetting some small verbal promises [trying to address it by writing down promises, checking my calendar for meeting agreements in advance]
 - Sense of time: losing track of time trying to address this by extensively using digital reminders and alarms]
 - Rational actions: sometimes wasting more than an hour on YouTube when I am tired [trying to address it by running and going to sleep]